The CMSM Story

 CMSM provides leadership in the area of child protection; represents the perspective and needs of men religious to the United States Conference of Catholic Bishops and the Vatican; provides leadership development and mentoring opportunities; and supports collaboration among men religious nationally.

-The conference is organized into six regions of the United States, whose members meet twice a year.
-In addition, the entire membership of the conference, which represents 12,000 religious priests and over 4,000 vowed brothers, meets annually for a National Assembly held each August in a different city.
+The conference is organized into six regions of the United States, whose members meet twice a year in their region.
+The leadership of men's institutes, who represent the 12,000 religious priests and over 4,000 vowed brothers, meets annually for a National Assembly each August, and workshops and programs are offered throughout the year.